 Standard for Psychological Health and Safety in the Workplace materials can be found here.

 e) The O.A.R.S.
-(Observe, Approach, Refer, Support) is a free e-guide resource I created to mental illness in the workplace.
-I created O.A.R.S. as a framework of what to do when a colleague may be dealing with a mental health issue.
+(Observe, Ask + Actively Listen, Refer, Support) is a free e-guide resource I created to address mental illness in the workplace.
+I created O.A.R.S. as a framework of what to do when a colleague or employee may be dealing with a mental health issue.
 Read it and see if helps you feel more confident addressing mental health issues in your workplace.

 © Victoria Maxwell